Craig v. Varon (Tex.App.- Houston [1st Dist.] Dec. 3, 2009)(Jennings)

 Varon, a medical doctor, testified that he originally wanted to purchase the property for his personal

 office.
-However, he did not appear at closing because he had timely cancelled the Contract pursuant to the
+However, he did not appear at closing because he had timely cancelled the Contract pursuant to

-discovering problems with the property, Varon decided to terminate the Contract.
+after discovering problems with the property, Varon decided to terminate the Contract.

 Following the trial, the trial court entered numerous findings of fact and conclusions of law.
 The trial